serhiicss/resume/README.md

 In my spare time I like to run, hike, take pictures and watch movies.
 I watch soccer games (go Barca!) and F1 championship.
 Whenever I am near a sea, I don't miss a chance to go fishing.
 Best of all though, I like having a drink near a fireplace in a company of interesting people.

+# Work conditions

+I am able to work full/part time remoetly or relocate within EU.
+I am also willing to relocate to New Zealand, Australia or Canada.